This Freedom: The Underground Railroad review was made after playing the game five times

 Freedom: The Underground Railroad Gameplay

-Everyone selects role cards at the beginning of Freedom: The Underground Railroad, which tell you the special abilities that you will have throughout the game.
-Together you need to move slaves – represented by cubes – from plantations in the south across the United States and into Canadian territory.
+To begin a game of Freedom: The Underground Railroad, everyone selects role cards, which will tell you the special abilities that you’ll have throughout the game.
+Your main goal in the game is to move slaves – represented by cubes – from plantations in the south across the United States and into Canadian territory.
+You’ll move through three Periods (1800-1839, 1840-1859, and 1860-1865), each having different cards and tokens that you’ll have a chance to obtain.

-During the slave catchers’ turn, they make a random movement based on the roll of a die.
+Each round starts with a Slave Catcher phase, during which one of the slave catchers will move based on the roll of two dice.
 The slave catchers move if their color is rolled and will catch slaves if they end up on the same space.
-When slaves are caught, they are moved to the Slave Market.
+Anytime slaves are caught, they’re moved to the Slave Market.
 If the Slave Market is full, then those slaves are “lost” and are moved to the Slaves Lost card.
-If the Slaves Lost card is ever filled up, then the players have lost.

 That’s a very brief overview of the game.
 If you want to learn exactly how to play Freedom: The Underground Railroad, check out the official rulebook (PDF).

 - This is a very thematic game.
-The detail in which the historical information is integrated into the game is very impressive, and tastefully done.
-It’s great that the cards come out during the right time periods and that the text on the cards lets you know who each of the people are and how they impacted the movement.
-It’s educational, but it definitely isn’t boring!
+The way the historical information is integrated into the game is very impressive, and it’s tastefully done.
+It’s great that the cards come out during the right time periods and that the text on the cards gives you info on the people and events that impacted the movement.
+It’s educational, but it definitely isn’t boring.

-- There’s also plenty of cooperation.
-The theme makes everyone want to work cooperatively to save as many slaves as possible.
-It’s the Pandemic effect times 10 since you know that these terrible things happened in real life and you really don’t want to let the bad guys beat you.
+- This is a unique co-op puzzle and the theme helps to make everyone want to work together to save as many slaves as possible.
+It’s an interesting puzzle since the slave catchers usually move when you move a slave, so you have to come up with a way to efficiently move slaves in different directions, while sometimes sacrificing one slave so more can escape.
+It’s the Pandemic effect times a million since you know that these terrible things happened in real life and you really don’t want to let the bad guys beat you.

 - The game has a nice, distinctive look to it.
 It’s not flashy, which is good, but the images on the cards really do help to get people into the game.
-Plus, the tokens blend really well with the board to keep that uniform look.
+Plus, the tokens blend really well with the board to give it a uniform look.

 - Freedom: The Underground Railroad has plenty of replayability.
-The puzzle is going to be different every game, so even if you beat it, you aren’t guaranteed to beat it again since the randomness will ensure that each game plays out differently.
+The puzzle is going to be different every game, so even if you beat it, you aren’t guaranteed to beat it again since the randomness of the Abolitionist cards ensures that each game plays out differently.

 - It also scales really well for different player counts.
 You save different numbers of slaves and you make other minor changes during setup to ensure that the game is equally challenging at all player counts.

 - The theme in Freedom: The Underground Railroad might not work for some people.
 This game covers a very dark part of human history, which does take some time to adjust to.
-There were two people in my group who liked the game for the most part, but they hated the fact that they had to “sacrifice” some slaves to save the others.
+There were two people in my group who liked the game for the most part, but they hated the fact that they had to “sacrifice” some slaves to save the others (though it does make sense thematically).

-Freedom: The Underground Railroad is a solid educational co-op game that deals with a really heavy time period.
-If you enjoy (or like the idea of playing) historical games and/or ones that make you work hard for your victory, this will be right up your alley.
-It might not be a game that you will play a lot, but it’s a cooperative game that most people would be happy to own.
+Freedom: The Underground Railroad is a very solid historical co-op game that deals with a really dark time in American history.
+If you enjoy (or like the idea of playing) historical games and/or games that make you work hard for your victory, this will be right up your alley.
+It might not be a game that you’ll play a lot since it’s hard not to feel bad every time you lose a slave, but it’s a cooperative game that most people would be happy to have on their game shelves.